-Nanoparticles in radiopharmaceuticals sciences: Review of the fundamentals, characterization techniques and futures challenges
+Nanoparticles in radiopharmaceutical sciences: Review of the fundamentals, characterization techniques and future challenges

 Keywords:Drug Delivery, Drug targeting, Imaging, Nuclear Medicine, Nanoparticle Characterization, Field-Flow Fractionation, Nano-PET